helrond/clbsj.org/_event_series/lenten-detox.md

 Crystal Hall in a weekly discipline of hearing, considering, detoxifying, liberating and reclaiming these stories.

 We will meet each Thursday at 4:30 PST / 7:30 EST via zoom.
-See below for the schedule, which is still under development.
-Additional text selections, bios and registration links will be added shortly!
+See below for the full schedule.
+Click on the links to access additional details and registration links.